MohitMahajan03/GATE-2027/Discrete Mathematics/preps.md

 #### Edge Connectivity (λ(G))

-* Removal of minimum number of edges from a Graph will make a graph as a Disconnected Graph.
+* Removal of minimum number of edges from a Graph that will make a graph as a Disconnected Graph.

 * λ(G) <= δ(G)